Asbestosis is a lung disease that occurs from breathing in asbestos fibers.

 Malignant mesothelioma (cancer of the pleura, the lining of the lung), which can develop 20 to 40 years after exposure

-Pleural effusion, which is a collection that develops around the lung a few years after asbestos exposure
+Pleural effusion, which is a collection that develops around the lung a few years after asbestos exposure and is benign

 Workers today are less likely to get asbestos-related diseases because of government regulations.